HoolaBoola/tsoha_article_library/README.md

   When logged in, the user is presented with the option to post a new post ("Luo uusi").
 By entering the needed information and then submitting the form, you can send the post to the server.

-  Existing posts can be found by going to "/articles" (this will also later be possible to view from the main page)
+  Existing posts can be found by going to "/articles" (this ~~will also later be possible~~ is now possible to view from the main page as well, or "/")

 ### Installation and running